Before having the pleasure of tasting a Chablis wine, there is a long and tedious work in the vineyards and cellars…

 To avoid the formation of drips during service, there are some useful accessories available.
 Some are made from felt, others from metal, and they are placed over the neck of the bottle.
 Others are in the shape of flexible disks that can be rolled up and inserted inside the bottle neck to make the perfect spout.

-Visit of the Obédiencerie, former monastery of the monks of Saint Martin and historic house of the domain Laroche.
-This visit offers a real immersion in the history of Chablis and the discovery of the winemaking know-how of the estate.
-Cellars of the nineteenth and twelfth centuries and press of the thirteenth century.
-At the end of the visit, tasting the estate’s wines.
+Visit of the Obédiencerie, former monastery from Saint-Martin monks and historic house of the domain Laroche.
+This visit offers a real immersion in the Chablis history and discovery of the estate winemaking know-how.
+You will see the 19th and 20th centuries cellar and 13th century press.
+At the end of the visit you will taste the estate’s wines.

-Frédéric and Céline are committed to ensuring their vineyards are sustainable and to protecting their terroirs for future generations.
+Frédéric and Céline are committed to ensure their vineyards are sustainable and to protect their terroirs for future generations.
 To share these values with you, the Gueguen estate welcomes you to its vaulted cellar for a tutored tasting of its wines.
 The estate offers you the opportunity to stay in their cottage in the middle of the vineyards.

 William Fèvre domain